DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

     "detail": true
 }'
 ```
-It should return transactions with type `TransferContract` for asset initialization set in `genesis.block` in configuration files.
+It should return transactions with the type `TransferContract` for asset initialization set in the `genesis.block` in the configuration files.
 ```
 {
     "blockID": "0000000000000000ad12b5787243011231c77e867e36f54ecb20b4b38ac594b8",